sunjianxin/Deep-prefetching-renderer/README.md

 # Multi-resolution large-scale volume renderer using RmdnCache

 This is a multi-resolution volume rendering framework by inferencing RmdnCache for interactive visualization of large-scale dataset.
+The detailed results can be visited from the demo video on Youtube from [here](https://youtu.be/SBPq6zV1LUQ).

 ![result](https://github.com/sunjianxin/Deep-prefetching-renderer/blob/main/teaser.png)